Philippine Folklore: The Tikbalang Or Centaur

-One creature on Philippine folklore that can be heard amongst stories of people is the tikbalang (a demon horse.)
+One creature on Philippine folklore that can be heard amongst stories of people is the tikbalang.
 It is a half horse and a half human just as depicted on the image.
 And I'd say this is the equivalent of Greek mythology creature, the centaur.

 Tikbalang is also associated with bamboos as on the folklore, and other stories of people seeing a tikbalang on bamboo groves or under bridges.

-The tikbalang is also believe to reside on balete trees, also called banyan trees.
-The tree is associated with paranormal activities in the Philippines, as there's been report of sightings with other creatures on the balete tree aside from the tikbalang.
+The tikbalang is also believe to reside on balete trees which is also known as banyan trees.
+The tree is associated with paranormal activities in the Philippines as there's been report of sightings with other creatures on the balete tree aside from the tikbalang.
 From that, the tree is believe to be a portal to other dimensions or a home to supernatural beings.

-Tikbalang is also depicted on horror movies or just like in the GMA series which had ended titled "Luna Mystika" making neigh sounds and the stomping just the horses do and walking on their hind legs.
+Tikbalang is also depicted on horror movies or just like in the GMA series which had ended titled "Luna Mystika" making neigh sounds and the stomping that horses as they walk on their hind legs.